 - Nerve Damage

-Damaged nerves may send signals to the bladder at the wrong time, causing the bladder to push out urine without warning.
-Or damaged nerves send no signals at all, so the brain can't tell when the bladder is full.
+Damaged nerves may send signals to the bladder at the wrong time, causing the bladder to release urine without warning.
+They may also send no signals at all, which prevents the brain from sensing when the bladder is full.
 Vaginal childbirth, stroke, and diseases like multiple sclerosis and diabetes can damage the nervous system and cause urinary incontinence.

 - Excess weight

-Being overweight can put pressure on the bladder and contribute to leakage.
+Being overweight can put extra pressure on the bladder and contribute to leakage.